 Here are some of the most common questions pet owners ask about vomiting.
-What is vomiting?
+What is vomiting in dogs?

 Vomiting is the act of expelling contents from the stomach through the mouth.
-What causes vomiting?
+What causes vomiting in dogs?

 Vomiting can be caused by a variety of problems including eating too quickly, eating too much, eating something that is not digestible, eating a different type of food, eating spoiled food or eating garbage.
 Vomiting can also indicate a systemic problem such as cancer, kidney failure, diabetes and other infectious diseases.
-For a full list of possible causes, go to Chronic Vomiting in DogsWhat can I do at home?
+For a full list of possible causes, go to Chronic Vomiting in DogsWhat can I do at home for my vomiting dog?

 Specific home treatments are dependent on the cause of the vomiting.
 Here is the general approach to treat a vomiting dog: If your pet vomits once and then eats normally with no further vomiting, has a normal bowel movement and is acting playful, then the problem may resolve on its own.

 If you can find any predisposing cause such as exposure to trash, change in diet or eating plants, always eliminate the source of the problem.